-The Pourewa Stream and Rangitīkei River are significant waterbodies in the area.
+The Pourewa Stream and Rangitīkei River are significant water bodies in the area.

-State Highway 1 and the North Island Main Trunk Rail Line running through the area.
+State Highway 1 and the North Island Main Trunk Rail Line run through the area.

 The Rātā railway station was operational between 1888 and 1982, with private siding access for the Ravensdown Depot now the only use.